kahfilafath/android-automation-test/README.md

 # Android Automation Test with Appium

-Technology and Tool Used
+**Technology and Tools Used

-Selenium
+Selenium,
-Appium
+Appium,
-Cucumber
+Cucumber,
-Java
+Java,
-Gradle
+Gradle,
-JUnit
+JUnit,

-How to run
+**How to run

-Clone This project
+1. Clone this project
-Run this following command in your terminal: gradle clean test
+2. Run the following command in your terminal: gradle clean test